-- FEATURE DESCRIPTION 1 RS-232 serial connector Connects to the serial port of a computer with an RS-232 type connection to perform preconfiguration 2 Management port Connects to a management network for communication and interaction with other products and services 3 iDRAC port Connects to a dedicated management port on the iDRAC card 4 USB connectors (2) Connects USB devices (for example, keyboard or mouse) to the appliance 5 Video connector Connects a VGA display to the appliance
+FEATURE DESCRIPTION 1 RS-232 serial connector Connects to the serial port of a computer with an RS-232 type connection for preconfiguration tasks.
+2 Management port Connects to a management network for communication and interaction with other products and services 3 iDRAC port Connects to a dedicated management port on an iDRAC card 4 USB connectors (2) Allows you to connect USB devices to the appliance 5 Video connector Allows you to connect a VGA display to the appliance

-FEATURE DESCRIPTION 6 Power supply connectors (2) Main power supply Backup power supply Backup power supply Note "Hot-plug" refers to the ability to replace the power supply while the appliance is running.
+FEATURE DESCRIPTION 6 Power supply connectors (2) Two 800-watt hot-plug power supply units: Main power supply Backup power supply "Hot-plug" refers to the ability to replace the power supply while the appliance is running.
 Deep Discovery Inspector automatically and safely recognizes the change without operational interruption or risk.
-Use the power cord included in the package (for details, see Package Contents on page 2-2).
-7 Data ports (5) Five integrated 1 Gbps NIC connectors
+Use the power cord included in the package (for details, see Package contents on page 2-2).
+7 1 Gbps data ports (5) Integrated 1 Gbps NIC connectors